dkoepke/dkoepke.github.io/Resume.md

 * Migrate existing team to devops culture
 * Introduce and do training on Chef and Vagrant
 * Migrate existing team from Subversion to Git
-* Improve reliability of mission critical systems from 98% uptime to 99.9% uptime
+* Improve mission critical systems uptime from 98% to 99.9%
 * Build background video and audio transcoding and processing service using libavcodec, libavformat, and x264 service in C
 * Define strategy, collect requirements, manage budget, create and implement pricing models, and write MOUs for client deals
 * Coordinate work across the 23 campus system for several projects